schmoelder/diss/doc/01_introduction/00_index.md

 % Demonstrations
 To demonstrate the flexibility of the framework, several case studies are presented in this work.
-First, a model of a typical chromatographic laboratory system is developed, focusing on a protein purification step.
+First, a model of a typical chromatographic laboratory system is developed for a protein purification step, validating CADET-Process against experimental data and demonstrating parameter estimation across several experiment types.
-The objectives here are to:

-- showcase parameter estimation methods for different problems,
-- validate CADET-Process using experimental data,
-- incorporate system periphery, including the influence of valves and tubing, which are often neglected in modeling,
-- demonstrate a load-wash-elute process for lysozyme using the steric mass-action binding model with a salt gradient, representing a common yet complex chromatographic procedure.
+The study also incorporates system periphery effects, including valves and tubing often neglected in modeling, and concludes with a load-wash-elute process for lysozyme using the steric mass-action binding model with a salt gradient.

 Next, the optimization of advanced operating concepts is investigated through a set of synthetic case studies.
 These studies assume known model parameters and focus on preparative separations of binary and ternary mixtures.